-The winners of the poster prize are announced during the Joint Closing session of the Symposium, where the winners are presented with an engraved glass paperweight, and from 2018, they will also be offered a free space at the upcoming Symposium.
-Usually, one prize is given for the clinical poster and one for the biomedical poster.
+The winners of the poster prize are announced during the joint closing session of the Symposium, where the winners are presented with an engraved glass paperweight, and will be offered a free space at the upcoming Symposium.

 This is an exciting opportunity, which raises the profile of the posters and enables winners to add the award to their CV.